 History of the Seiko Alpinist

 When it comes to the creme de la creme of Seiko, there is little debate over which is the summit of Seiko branding.
 The Laurel sub brand is the oldest of the Seiko sub brands, and the 1913 Laurel watch did not even feature the word Seiko.
-The Alpinist is the second oldest Seiko sub brand.
+The brand Seiko itself first featured on watches in 1924.

 Series introduction: Laurel Alpinist